AndriiBanduliak/Softseve_2023-2024/PYTHON PRACTICAL/tasks/README.md

 2. Using the **Adaptee** interface, the Adapter should translate that request on the adaptee.
 3. The result of the call is received by the client, and they are unaware of the Adapter’s presence.

-## Task 40
+## Task 40: Washing Machine Automation

+### Description:
-Imagine we have a washing machine which can wash the clothes, rinse the clothes, and spin the clothes but all the tasks separately.
-We need a system that can automate the whole task without the disturbance or interference of us.
+We have a washing machine that can perform washing, rinsing, and spinning tasks separately.
+The task is to automate the entire process without user interference, allowing all steps to be executed in sequence.

-### Solution
+### Solution:

-To solve the above-described problem, we would like to use the Facade Method.
-It will help us to hide or abstract the complexities of the subsystems as follows
+To solve this task, we use the **Facade pattern**, which helps hide the complexities of the subsystems and provides a simplified interface to manage the washing, rinsing, and spinning processes.

+---

-## Task 41
+## Task 41: Organizational Structure and Salary Calculation

+### Description:
-Imagine we are studying an organizational structure which consists of General Managers, Managers, and Developers.
-A General Manager may have many Managers working under him and a Manager may have many developers under him.
-Suppose, you have to determine the total salary of all the employees.
+We are studying an organizational structure consisting of General Managers, Managers, and Developers.
+Each General Manager oversees several Managers, and each Manager supervises multiple Developers.
+The task is to calculate the total salary of all employees in the company.

+### Solution:
+This task was solved using the **Composite pattern**, which allows working with groups of objects through a common interface.
+This enables easy summation of all employees' salaries regardless of their position in the hierarchy.

+---

+## Task 42: Total Price Calculation with Discount

+### Description:
+Create a program that calculates the total price of products in a cart, applying discounts based on the total number of products.

+### Discount Conditions:
+- From 5 products — 5% discount
+- From 7 products — 10% discount
+- From 10 products — 20% discount
+- From 20 products — 30% discount
+- More than 20 products — 50% discount

+### Solution:
+The `Cart` class is used to add products and calculate the total price with applicable discounts based on the number of items.

+---

+## Task 43: Testing the Divide Function

+### Description:
+A function `divide` is given, which takes two numbers and returns their quotient.
+The task is to write unit tests to check various scenarios, including division by zero.

+### Solution:
+Multiple tests are implemented, including checks for division of positive and negative numbers, as well as handling division by zero.

+---

+## Task 44: Solving a Quadratic Equation

+### Description:
+Write a function that solves a quadratic equation of the form `ax² + bx + c = 0` without considering complex solutions.
+Test the function for three cases: discriminant less than zero, equal to zero, and greater than zero.

+### Solution:
+Unit tests are implemented to cover all three possible scenarios of the quadratic equation's discriminant.

+---

+## Task 45: Triangle Class and Area Calculation

+### Description:
+Create a class `Triangle` with a method `get_area()` that calculates the area of a triangle based on its side lengths provided as a list.
+Additionally, implement validations for the triangle's sides.

+### Exceptions:
+- If the sides do not form a valid triangle, raise `TriangleNotExistException`.
+- For invalid arguments, raise `TriangleNotValidArgumentException`.

+### Solution:
+Tests were written to check both valid and invalid input data, including checks for triangle inequality.

+---

+## Task 46: Worker Class and Progressive Tax Calculation

+### Description:
+Create a `Worker` class with fields `name` and `salary`.
+If the salary is negative, raise a `ValueError`.
+Add a method `get_tax_value()` that calculates tax based on progressive tax brackets:

+### Tax Conditions:
+- Less than 1000 — 0%
+- 1001 - 3000 — 10%
+- 3001 - 5000 — 15%
+- 5001 - 10000 — 21%
+- 10001 - 20000 — 30%
+- 20001 - 50000 — 40%
+- More than 50000 — 47%

+### Solution:
+Unit tests were written to ensure the correct calculation of tax based on the salary.

+---

+## Task 47: File Parser Function

+### Description:
+Write a `file_parser` function that takes two or three arguments.
+If two arguments are provided, the function should count the number of occurrences of a string in a file.
+If three arguments are provided, the function should replace the string in the file with a new one.

+### Example:
+- `file_parser("file.txt", 'x', 'o')` → Replaced 8 strings
+- `file_parser("file.txt", 'o')` → Found 8 strings

-### Solution
+### Solution:

-One of the best solutions to the above-described problem is using the Composite Method by working with a common interface that declares a method for calculating the total salary.
+Tests were written using mock objects to verify the function's behavior with different input cases.